Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Jacksonville, FL 32217

 Positive Health Alliance provides confidential HIV testing through conventional and rapid blood tests and disease management for those testing positive, regardless of their ability to pay.
 Individuals with negative results can get on PrEP to stay negative.
 It also offers confidential chlamydia, gonorrhea, syphilis, herpes, and hepatitis B and C screening with immediate treatment, regardless of a person’s ability to pay.
 Medical professionals and certified HIV counselors educate each patient on HIV and STDs.
-The clinic is open Monday through Friday from 8 a.m. to 4 p.m.
+The clinic is open Monday -Friday, 8 a.m. – 4 p.m.

 91 12th Street South